Daddoyouknow/mycode/README.md

 Learning to track my code

-This repo is the begining of my script training
+This repo is the begining of my script training sentence about wanting to learn how to version control projects with git
 ##getting started

 These instructions will get you a copy of the project up and running on your local machine